synbionet/doc.synbionet/proposals/metadata.md

 **WORK IN PROGRESS**

 Many facets of the system need to track URI links to external data for information such as name, description, other links, etc....
-This document outlines some of the JSON schema need for that information.
+This document outlines some of the JSON schema needed for that information.

 ## Service metadata
 A service should contain a URI to a json document describing the service.
 This information can be used to populate the UI.